List of United States presidential assassination attempts and plots: William McKinley

-The assassination of United States President William McKinley took place at 4:07 PM on Friday, September 6, 1901, at the Temple of Music in Buffalo, New York.
-McKinley, attending the Pan-American Exposition, was shot twice in the abdomen at close range by Leon Czolgosz, an anarchist, who was armed with a .32-caliber revolver that was concealed underneath a handkerchief.
-The first bullet ricocheted off either a button or an award medal on McKinley's jacket and lodged in his sleeve; the second shot pierced his stomach.
-Although McKinley initially appeared to be recovering, his condition rapidly declined due to gangrene setting in around his wounds and he died on September 14, 1901, at 2:15 AM.
+The assassination of president William McKinley took place at 4:07 PM on Friday, September 6, 1901, at the Temple of Music in Buffalo, New York.
+McKinley, attending the Pan-American Exposition, was shot twice in the abdomen at close range by Leon Czolgosz, an anarchist, who was armed with a .32-caliber Iver Johnson "Safety Automatic" revolver that was concealed underneath a handkerchief; the first bullet ricocheted off either a button or an award medal on McKinley's jacket and lodged in his sleeve; the second shot pierced his stomach.
+James Benjamin Parker, who had been standing behind the assassin in line, was the first to grab Czolgosz and the revolver.
+Other individuals jumped in and the group subdued Czolgosz before he could fire a third shot.
+They beat Czolgosz severely until McKinley was able to order the beating to stop.
+Although McKinley initially appeared to be recovering in the week after, his condition rapidly declined due to gangrene setting in around his wounds and he died on September 14, 1901, at 2:15 AM.
+McKinley was succeeded by Vice President Theodore Roosevelt.

-Members of the crowd, started by James Benjamin Parker, subdued and captured Czolgosz.
-Afterward, the fourth Brigade, National Guard Signal Corps, and police intervened, beating Czolgosz so severely it was initially thought he might not live to stand trial.
 On September 24, after a two-day trial, in which the defendant refused to defend himself, Czolgosz was convicted and later sentenced to death.
 He was executed by the electric chair in Auburn Prison on October 29, 1901.
 Czolgosz's actions were politically motivated, although it remains unclear what outcome, if any, he believed the shooting would yield.

 Following President McKinley's assassination, Congress directed the Secret Service to protect the president of the United States as part of its mandate.